yyyaaan/getIt/readme.md

 This project replace the `get` project using [puppeteer](!https://github.com/puppeteer/puppeteer/tree/v3.1.0) instead of [chromeless](!https://github.com/prisma-archive/chromeless)

-Please note that the NodeJS packages are not included; install separately.
+Please note that the NodeJS packages are not included with possibly out-dated `package-lock.json`; install depedencies separately.

 # Folder Structure